ron2015schmitt/Mathematiques-old/README.md

 ## News

-The first step of refactoring has been completed.
+The part of refactoring has been completed.

 + v3.4 Documenation
   + Full refactoring of the online documentation